Destinations

 You may be offered some marijuana or magic mushrooms on the beach, and while smoking a joint on a beach at sunset sounds too good to be true, it is.
 It’s estimated that 1 in every 3 people selling drugs to tourists is an undercover cop!

 Instead, try Bali’s local liquor, “arak“.
-It is made from fermenting either banana leaf, coconut, or rice, and you’ll notice that it is quite a bit cheaper on any menu!
+It is made from fermenting either banana leaf, coconut, or rice, and you’ll notice that it is quite a bit cheaper compared to other cocktails!

 10. The Police